haade-administrator/haade.fr/_posts/en/2021-09-25-zoneminder-home-assistant-and-machinelearning.md

 when the home assistant OS, it is installed on a Raspberry pi since can, before I used the home-assistant core which was running in a container on the NAS.

-below we find the [docker command that we find in the documentation of the github repository](https://github.com/dlandon/zoneminder.machine.learning){:target="_blank"} .
+below we find the [docker command that we find in the documentation of the github repository](https://github.com/dlandon/zoneminder.machine.learning){: target="_blank"} .

 {% highlight docker %}
 docker run -d --name="Zoneminder" \